MultifokalHirn/MultifokalHirn.github.io/_posts/2023-12-26-debt-driven-development.md

 Of course, the player could still make a mistake, which is why, for any match with stakes, there should be an entity that checks the board for correctness - the human players should play, not check the board.

-   "Debt Driven Development",
-and I will explain why it is the default, and why it is so hard to replace.

-## FizzBuzz

-{% comment %}

-Principle of Least Astonishment

-{% endcomment %}